Meet your self-discovery guide

 My Story

 I spent years as an educator , breaking things down into steps people could actually use and watching the moment things clicked for someone.
-That moment when their eyes lit up, their shoulders dropped, and they realized they could do something they thought they couldn't is what I lived for.
-That spark is still what drives everything I do.
+That moment when their eyes lit up and they realized they could do something they thought they couldn't is what I lived for.
+Igniting that spark is still what drives everything I do today.

 When we moved to Colorado and I stepped away from my career to stay home with our youngest, I didn't know how to exist without a role to perform.
 I'd spent so long proving myself to employers, to systems, and to everyone's expectations, including my own, that I had no idea what I actually needed.
-I didn’t know what I actually enjoyed or who I actually was beneath all of it.
+I didn’t know what I enjoyed any more or who I actually was beneath all of the masks I had previously been wearing.

 That feeling came back every time something shifted.
-When my kids grew and my role changed, when I changed careers, and when I reinvented something in my life, that feeling returned.
-Each time, the same quiet disorientation, asking myself, “who am I now?
+When my kids grew and my role changed, when I changed careers, and when I got divorced, that feeling returned.
+Each time, I would sit feeling disorientated, asking myself, “who am I now?

-If you've ever felt that: lost inside your own life, unsure what you need or want or who you even are beyond the roles.
+If you've ever felt that: lost inside your own life, unsure what you need or want or who you even are beyond the roles you have been given by yourself or others.
 I want you to know that you're not alone.

 I also want you to know that that feeling is not permanent.